Vigil for 5-year-old migrant boy draws hundreds; advocates demand better

 Tim Noonan, a volunteer who had been helping migrants staying at the Morgan Park District (22nd) police station believed the ambulance that picked up the child should have been called sooner.
 He is concerned about the health care provided at city-run shelters.

 Noonan said Wednesday night’s vigil was for all Venezuelan children and the heartache they went through to get to the United States.
-Volunteer groups want to put together a bill of rights for migrants calling for food, medical attention, mental health support, among other basic necessities, Noonan said.
+Volunteer groups want to put together a bill of rights for migrants calling for food, medical attention and mental health support, among other basic necessities, Noonan said.

 Noonan went to the vigil to make sure migrants get the “dignity they deserve.”